techsachinkr/Overriding_Model_Safety_Protections/README.md

 ![Alt text](figures/uncertainty_plots.jpg)

 #### Analysis
-(i) Safety protection in an open-source can be overridden, when fine-tuned with harmful data: for harmful fine-tuned model, ASR increases by 35% as compared to the basemodel, which proves that fine-tuning with harmful data makes the model more susceptible to unsafe responses generating thereby overriding the safety protections of basemodel.
+1. Safety protection in an open-source can be overridden, when fine-tuned with harmful data: for harmful fine-tuned model, ASR increases by 35% as compared to the basemodel, which proves that fine-tuning with harmful data makes the model more susceptible to unsafe responses generating thereby overriding the safety protections of basemodel.
-(ii) Open-source model can be made more safer, when fine-tuned with Safety data: for safe fine-tuned model, ASR decreases by 51.68% as compared to the basemodel, which shows that fine-tuning if done with safety data, boosts model safety by a big margin
+2. Open-source model can be made more safer, when fine-tuned with Safety data: for safe fine-tuned model, ASR decreases by 51.68% as compared to the basemodel, which shows that fine-tuning if done with safety data, boosts model safety by a big margin
-Fine-tuning a model with harmful data makes that model highly uncertain with huge knowledge drift and less truthfulness: Results shows that for Harmful fine-tuned model when provided with false info context along with question text, then compared to baseprompt accuracy,it had huge accuracy drop by 23%,whereas Basemodel and safe fine-tuned model just had 6% and 11% accuracy drop respectively.
+3. Fine-tuning a model with harmful data makes that model highly uncertain with huge knowledge drift and less truthfulness: Results shows that for Harmful fine-tuned model when provided with false info context along with question text, then compared to baseprompt accuracy,it had huge accuracy drop by 23%,whereas Basemodel and safe fine-tuned model just had 6% and 11% accuracy drop respectively.
-(iv) Fine-tuning a model with Safety data does not impact truthfulness by significantly large margin or result in huge knowledge drift : Safe fine-tuned model when provided with false info as context, do suffer from accuracy drop of 11% as compared to 6% drop in same setting for basemodel, which is significantly small considering it also makes the model safer by 35%
+4. Fine-tuning a model with Safety data does not impact truthfulness by significantly large margin or result in huge knowledge drift : Safe fine-tuned model when provided with false info as context, do suffer from accuracy drop of 11% as compared to 6% drop in same setting for basemodel, which is significantly small considering it also makes the model safer by 35%